-Make sure you regularly review your investments - even in retirementWhichever approach you choose, you should regularly review your investments to make sure they’re on track to meet your goals – even if you’ve already started taking money from your pension.
+Whichever approach you choose, you should regularly review your investments to make sure they’re on track to meet your goals – even if you’ve already started taking money from your pension savings.

-If you’ve already started accessing your pension savings, bear in mind that they’ll need to cover not only your immediate spending but also the money you may need to last you throughout your retirement.
+If you’ve already started accessing your pension savings, bear in mind that they’ll need to cover not only your immediate spending but also the money you need to last you throughout your retirement.
 That’s why it’s important to make sure where they’re invested continues to support these goals.

-How much risk are you comfortable taking?Understanding investment risk is really important when choosing your investments.
+Understanding investment risk is really important when choosing your investments.
 You should think carefully about how much risk you’re comfortable with and able to take with your money.

 You can check how much risk you might be comfortable taking with your investments with our risk questionnaire.

-Are your investments diversified?For most people, it’s a good idea to balance out the amount of risk you take by spreading your money across a mix of investment types (like equities and bonds) and across different countries.
+For most people, it’s a good idea to spread your money across a mix of investment types (like equities and bonds) and across different countries.
 This is known as diversification.

-It means that if things go badly in one particular country or investment type, not all your money will be affected.
+It means that if things go badly in one particular country or investment type, not all of your money will be affected.

 You may already be invested in a workplace default or another option with a diversified mix of investments.
 But if you decide to choose your own funds, you’ll need to make sure you’re suitably diversified by researching and picking different types of funds.
 You’ll also need to regularly monitor your investments and, if necessary, switch them.

 If you’re still unsure about which investments are right for you, it’s a good idea to speak to a financial adviser.
-It’s likely there will be a charge for this.